 Supplements are not for everyone, so how can we get the most from food?

 It is best to supplement B12 when dietary sources are so few.

 There are, however, some natural food sources suitable for vegans.

 Fortified Nutritional Yeast

-According to Healthline, some fortified nutritional yeast can provide over 700% of your daily value.
+According to Healthline, some fortified nutritional yeast can provide over 700% of your daily intake reference.

-Fortified Rice, Oat, Soy and other plant Milks
+Fortified Rice, Oat, Soy and other Plant Milk

-The majority of plant-based milk alternatives are fortified with B12.
+Manufacturers fortify the majority of plant-based milk alternatives with B12.

 Dietary Sources of Vitamin D

 One of the best dietary sources of vitamin D is mushrooms.